-PLFC provides a powerful framework for reasoning under possibilistic uncertainty and representing disjunctive and conjunctive vague knowledge (see Section 3.3), but, due to variable weights, has some computational limitations.
+PLFC provides a powerful framework for reasoning under possibilistic uncertainty and representing disjunctive and conjunctive vague knowledge (see Section 3.3), but due to variable weights, has some computational limitations.
 On the one hand, the current proof method for PLFC (refutation by resolution) is not complete (see Section 4.4), and does not allow us to define an efficient proof procedure (see Section 4.5).
 Indeed, during the proof process, in order to get higher unification degrees, a merging rule must be applied after each resolution step, and thus, the proof procedure cannot be oriented to a resolvent clause and the search space consists of all possible orderings of the literals in the knowledge base.
 On the other hand, since unification (in the classical sense) between fuzzy constants is not allowed and it is performed through variable weights, clauses with variable weights are strictly necessary in PLFC.
 And finally, in case we transform PLFC clauses into a Horn-rule syntax-style, the interpretation of object constants depends on whether they appear in the antecedent or in the consequent of a rule.
-For instance, the PLFC clauses s1: $$(\neg q \lor p(B), 1)$$ s2: $$(\neg p(B) \lor q, 1)$$ which, if B is an imprecise but non-fuzzy constant, are interpreted as have to be represented in a Horn-rule syntax-style as s1': $$(q \to p(B), 1)$$ s2': $$(p(B) \to q, 1)$$ and thus, they are interpreted as:
+For instance, the PLFC clauses s2: $$(\neg p(B) \lor q, 1)$$ which, if B is an imprecise but non-fuzzy constant, are interpreted as

+'''

+s1: (\neg q \lor p(B), 1)

+'''